- Category

 Afternoon Tea

-Art in Bloom parking is also available near Forest Park’s Dennis & Judith Jones Visitor and Education Center and at the Upper Muny Parking Lot.
+Art in Bloom parking is also available near Forest Park’s Dennis & Judith Jones Visitor and Education Center and at the Upper Muny parking lot.
 Visitors who park there can ride a free shuttle to Art in Bloom.
-The shuttle will run from Friday, February 28 through Sunday, March 2, and visitors can ride it from 30 minutes before the Museum opens until 30 minutes after the Museum closes.
+The shuttle will run from Friday, February 27 through Sunday, March 1, and visitors can ride it from 30 minutes before the Museum opens until one hour after the Museum closes.